EPE Support for NEDP

 - The existing formulas associated with all other activities included in the delivery of NEDP will remain the same.

 - To further understand the process for generating and reporting contact hours under this new formula, ACCES-AEPP held two training sessions for current NEDP schools and BOCES.
-Below is the link to recorded webinar.
 Programs should review this training before recording these additional contact hours in ASISTS.
 The webinar is approximately 30 minutes in length.
 (There is a 5 minute period of silence before the webinar begins.)

 - More recently, ACCES-AEPP has also increased the number of EPE contact hours that may be generated for tutoring NEDP students.
 Students may attend in-person tutoring (either group or individual) for up to 6 hours per week.
 This is double the number of hours allowed in previously.
 Attendance in these tutoring sessions should be recorded in ASISTS as traditional contact hours.